noahhoupt/logic/README.md

     * Translations
     * Truth Tables
     * Truth Trees
+    * Changing Rules
+    * Proofs
 * Predicate Logic
     * Definitions
     * Translations
     * Truth Trees

 ## Sentential Logic
+The branch of symbolic logic that deals with the relationships formed between propositions by connectives such as and, or, and if as opposed to their internal structure.

 ### Definitions
+* Logical Equivalency:
+`For each permutation of true and false for each sentence, the same truth value is derived`

+* Connective:
+`A word or phrase used to connect two sentences, resulting in a new sentence`

+* Truth Functional:
+`The truth or falsity of a sentence, is determined solely by the truth or falsity of its parts`

+* Argument:

+* Consistent:

+* Logically True:

+* Valid:

+* Atomic Sentence:

+* Antecedent/Consequent:

+* Sentential Logic:

 ### Translations
 You are given a sentence in English and asked to translate to Sentential Logic